PEELO1994/VPN-HH/Report.md

 Then we needed to go to the following location C:\ProgramData\Microsoft\Crypto\Keys\<UniqueContainerName>
-ProgramData was hidden folder so we needed to click “View” and from there enable “Hidden items” to get ProgramData to become visible.
+ProgramData was a hidden folder so we needed to click “View” and from there enable “Hidden items” to get ProgramData to become visible.
-After we found the right file we right clicked the file and clicked properties There we clicked Security tab --> edit --> add new group named “NETWORK SERVICE” and add read permissions to that group.
+After we found the right file we right clicked the file and clicked properties.
+There we clicked Security tab --> edit --> add new group named “NETWORK SERVICE” and add read permissions to that group.

 Picture
 https://github.com/PEELO1994/VPN-HH/blob/master/kvua677.jpg?raw=true

-Next step was to import the certificate into JRE key store since our certificate “CN=VPNPOJATLDAP” is not signed by any trusted certification authority which is configured in your JRE keystore.
-In order to import this certificate using the keytool utility, we needed first export this cert as a .CER from the machine certificate store:
+Next step was to import the certificate into the JRE key store since our certificate “CN=VPNPOJATLDAP” is not signed by any trusted certificate authority which is configured in your JRE keystore.
+In order to import this certificate using the keytool utility, we first had to export this cert as a .CER from the machine certificate store:
-We Clicked Start --> Search “Manage Computer Certificates” and we opened it.
+We Clicked Start --> Search “Manage Computer Certificates” and opened it.
-Then we to open “personal”, right clicked VPNPOJATLDAP cert and clicked  “Export”.
+We opened “personal”, right clicked VPNPOJATLDAP cert and clicked  “Export”.

 → “Certificate Export Wizard” opened
 Then again we followed the instructions of the wizard and completed the export.
-Now certificate was supposed to be successfully exported.
+Now the certificate was supposed to be successfully exported.
 Next we needed to import it to JRE Keystore using the keytool command.